julielinx/julielinx.github.io/_posts/2020-03-30-12_missing_values.md

 - **Missing at random** (MAR)
   - The  the probability of missingness depends on only other, fully recorded variables
   - Example: A power outage shut down a remote sensor and the power outage is captured in another variable
-  - The other variables don't have to predict the missing value, just that it is missing
+  - The other variables don't have to predict the missing value, just that it's missing
 - **Missing not at random I** (MNAR)
   - Missingness depends on information that has not been recorded
-  - Example: the same power outage scenario as in MAR, but the power outage wasn't recorded
+  - Example: The same power outage scenario as in MAR, but the power outage wasn't recorded
 - **Missing not at random II** (MNAR)
   - The probability of missingness depends on the variable itself
   - Example: people with higher earnings are less likely to reveal their salary
   - **Censoring**: where the exact value is missing but something is known about its value
-    - People who make >$100K don't report their earnings
+    - Example: People who make >$100K don't report their earnings
-    - Lighter weight chicks die before they can be sampled
+    - Example: Lighter weight chicks die before they can be sampled
-    - A sensor cannot measure values under a specific value
+    - Example: A sensor cannot measure values under a specific value
-    - A duration is unknown because the interaction isn't yet complete
+    - Example: A duration is unknown because the interaction isn't yet complete

 ## The Options